France30/Unnamed-Multiplayer-Project/README.md

 # Unnamed Multiplayer Project
-Developed as a learning experience for HTML, CSS, and Javascript; created using NodeJS and MongoDB.
+Developed as a learning experience for HTML, CSS, and Javascript; created with NodeJS and MongoDB.

 ## Gameplay
 [Insert video here]